 After careful consideration, I have finally decided to post recipes twice a week.
 The days this will happen will be every Monday and Thursday.
 Does it sounds good?
 Below you can find the comments box to leave any feedback so please do it should you wish to say anything.

-Having said this, let’s move on!
+This said, let’s move on!
 When talking about food in rural Spain there is one recipe that inevitably comes up: Migas.
 Translated in English as bread crumbs, it has played a crucial role (and so still it does!) in the diet of those families living in the Spanish countryside.
 Our days’ version origins from the ancient Migas del pastor as it used to be the main meal for shepherds during the transhumance period.
 It originated in Castillay León, but rapidly expanded to other areas of livestock activity.

 The cooking of Migas changes between regions.
 Cured meats, such chorizo, and pork belly are the most predominant toppings.
 However, the range is so wide that includes fish (fried sardines), vegetables and even fruit or chocolate.
 Delicious, isn’t it?